ThunderID/InputComponents/README.md

 	    "elements" => []
 	  ]

 In this example we will have 2 component.
-Which inside of component will have component information (id, pagination data, etc) and lists of elements
+Which inside of component will have component information (id, pagination data, etc) and lists of elements.
+As result component will be rendered as this following order: component with index 0 rendered first and the component with index 1 as second

 ###Contracts
 [Inputs](https://github.com/ThunderID/ThunderComponents/blob/master/Contracts/Backend/Inputs.mdown)